wayn-r/lovelace-lcars-card/flattened_codebase.md

       });

       if (readyElements.length === 0) {
-        // This should not happen if circular dependencies were properly detected const remaining = elements.filter(el => !resolved.has(el.id));
+        const remaining = elements.filter(el => !resolved.has(el.id));
         const remainingIds = remaining.map(el => el.id);
         throw new Error(`LayoutEngine: Unable to resolve dependencies for elements: ${remainingIds.join(', ')}`);
       }

-      // Add all ready elements to result readyElements.forEach(el => {
+      readyElements.forEach(el => {
         resolved.add(el.id);
         result.push(el);